Holkham: See also

-War Memorial
+War memorials

-Holkham has two memorials: a marble plaque in St. Withburga's Church and a granite obelisk in the grounds of Holkham Hall.
+Holkham has two memorials: a marble plaque in St Withburga's Church and a granite obelisk in the grounds of Holkham Hall.
 The latter memorial was unveiled in 1920 by Thomas Coke, 3rd Earl of Leicester, Alice Coke, Countess of Leicester and John Bowers, Bishop of Thetford.
 Together, the memorials list the following names for the First World War: